stedolan/counterexamples/src/distinctness-injectivity.md

 Here, `Foo` is defined as a type constructor, something of kind `* -> *`.
 This kind only contains injective type constructors (like lists, etc.).
-By constrast, `Bar` is defined as a type-level function. `Bar` is not necessarily injective, as one can define:
+By contrast, `Bar` is defined as a type-level function. `Bar` is not necessarily injective, as one can define:
 ```haskell
 type instance Bar a = Int